rfjakob/gocryptfs/README.md

 Changelog
 ---------

+v1.0 (not released yet)
+* Deprecate very old filesystems, stage 3 of 3
+ * Filesystems created by v0.6 and older can only be mounted read-only
+ * Drop command-line options `-gcmiv128`, `-emenames`, `-diriv`.
+These are now always enabled.

 v0.12, 2016-06-19
 * Deprecate very old filesystems, stage 2 of 3
  * Filesystems created by v0.6 and older can only be mounted read-only